akhilsinghrana07/Temperature-Conversion-Lambda-Function/README.md

-# COMP306-AkhilSinghRana-Lab4

-#Temperature Conversion Lambda Function
+# Temperature Conversion Lambda Function

 This is a Lambda function built in AWS that converts temperatures between Celsius and Fahrenheit.
 It exposes an API endpoint that accepts a temperature value and a temperature unit (either Celsius or Fahrenheit), and returns the converted temperature in the other unit.